Consulting

 Reporting: Pipedrive does not offer advanced reporting or in-depth analytics.

-Sales Focused: Pipedrive lacks relationship intelligence capabilities and is not ideal for managing long-term relationships and finding referrals.
+Sales-Focused: Pipedrive lacks relationship intelligence capabilities and is not ideal for managing long-term relationships or finding referrals.

 Capsule CRM

-Capsule CRM is an affordable cloud-based CRM that includes basic CRM functionality and is easy to use.
-Capsule CRM is a good option if you are looking to organize your pipeline, manage your contacts and have a task management system.
+Capsule CRM is an affordable, cloud-based CRM offering basic functionality and an easy-to-use interface.
+Capsule CRM is a good option if you are looking to organize your pipeline, manage your contacts, and have a task management system.

-Unfortunately, it does not have relationship intelligence capabilities, and its mass email and marketing capabilities are minimal.
+Unfortunately, it lacks relationship intelligence capabilities, and its mass email and marketing capabilities are limited.
 This could be an option if you are a solo consultant or a tiny firm with a small budget.
-However, if you are looking for a more advanced option, we recommend you look at other CRMs.
+However, if you are looking for a more advanced option, we recommend exploring other CRMs.

 Pros